dutchsloot84/ser-snapshot-diff-automation/README.md

    git push origin vX.Y.Z
    ```

 4. GitHub Actions uploads `SER-Diff-Windows.zip`, `SER-Diff-macOS.zip`, and `SER-Diff-Linux.zip` to the release.
-Each job fails early if `src/serdiff/gui_runner.py` is missing, and the matrix keeps running even if one OS fails.
+Each archive contains the GUI binary, CLI binary, and `README_RUN_ME.txt`.
+Jobs fail early if `src/serdiff/gui_runner.py` is missing, and the matrix keeps running even if one OS fails.
 Verify the assets and update README links if the repository location changes.

 Optional hooks: